Comprehensive Physical Exam

 In addition, we will review any findings with you and make appropriate recommendations.
 We will discuss effective heartworm, flea, and intestinal parasite prevention.
 And, most importantly, we will answer any questions you may have regarding your pet.

 There are many vaccines necessary to protect your pet's health.
-However, our doctors do all that we can to minimize the amount of vaccines we give your pet.
-Eah year, we will determine your pet's needs based on his or her age, size, breed, health status, environment, lifestyle (how often your pet comes into contact with other animals) and travel habits.
+Each year, we will determine your pet's needs based on his or her age, health status, environment, lifestyle, and travel habits.
 Your veterinarian will also perform an examination of your pet before giving any vaccine in order to ensure there are no health issues that could pose a health risk by giving the vaccine.

 In order to provide your pet with the most effective and safest vaccine protection possible, Springtown Veterinary Clinic uses recombinant vaccines.
 The primary advantage of recombinant vaccines is there is virtually no chance of the host becoming ill from the agent since it is a single protein, not the organism itself.
 Another advantage is that recombinant vaccines do not require an adjuvant.
 An adjuvant is an agent that stimulates the immune system to find and react to the vaccine protein.
 Some adjuvants have been implicated in causing cancer in some animals over time.